bschade18/moviecity/README.md

 > Social Network to search, review, and share movies with friends.

 This is a MERN stack application.
-It is a small social network app that includes authentication, timelines for reviews, favorites, and movie to-watch, and messages for recommending movies to friends.
+It is a small social network app that includes authentication, timelines for reviews, favorites, and movies to-watch, and messaging for recommending movies to friends.

 # Quick Start 🚀